 Beside using conventional receivers, the MICROBEAST supports the use of different types of single-line receivers.
-Cause of the different signal protocols, the receiver type must be selected in the receiver menu before the first use, and where required, further steps such as allocation of individual channels or the failsafe setting are needed.
-You can see from the yellow LED next to the letters 2 - 3, at which receiver menu point you are currently in.
+These are receivers which transmit the control signals only over one single cable wiring.
+If using such a receiver because of the different signal protocols the receiver type must be selected in the receiver menu before the first use and further steps such as allocation of individual channels or failsafe setting are needed.
+You can see from the yellow LED next to the letters O - O at which receiver menu point you are currently in.
 By briefly pressing the button you can go to the next receiver menu point which also saves the current settings.